janvipathak9654-wq/JavaFunGames/README.md

 1. *Number Guessing Game* – Can you guess the number the computer has chosen?
 2. *Letter Guessing Game* – Can you guess the hidden letter from a to z?
-3.Rock Paper Scissors With Computer - Try this and check if u really can beat computer.
+3. *Rock Paper Scissors With Computer* - Try this and check if u really can beat computer.

 ## General Notes